chuckstack/chuckstack.github.io/src-ls/stack-architecture.md

 The chuck-stack uses nix-shell to apply the proper role tools and configuration to the right users.
 Said another way, when a user connects to the chuck-stack, nix-shell applies all assigned roles and ensures the environment is configured so that the user can fulfill the role's duties.

-Just like NixOS, nix-shell is configuration based.
-Here is a sample [nix.shell](https://github.com/chuckstack/chuck-stack-nix/blob/main/nix-shell/postgresql-local/shell.nix) that installs and configures PostgreSQL. <!--TODO: need a better example that focuses on a role-->
+Just like NixOS, nix-shell is configuration based. <!--TODO: need a better example that focuses on a role-->

 Here is a diagram showing how we use nix-shell.